HB-2032

 Plain Language

-If the age verification process determines that a user is a minor (17 or under), the covered entity must completely prohibit that minor from accessing or using any AI companion the covered entity owns, operates, or makes available.
-This is a categorical access ban — not a content restriction or feature limitation.
-Note the scope: this prohibition applies specifically to AI companions (chatbots designed to simulate interpersonal or emotional relationships), not to all AI chatbots.
-A covered entity could potentially allow a verified minor to use non-companion AI chatbots while blocking access to companion products.
+Once the age verification process identifies a user as a minor, the covered entity must completely block the minor from accessing or using any AI companion product the covered entity offers.
+This is a categorical prohibition on minor access to AI companion products — not a restriction with parental override or content filtering.
+Note the scope: the prohibition applies specifically to AI companions (chatbots designed for interpersonal or emotional interaction), not to all AI chatbots.
+A covered entity could allow a minor to use a general-purpose AI chatbot that is not an AI companion.

 Statutory Text